vendorofdoom/clibbon-net/site-holly/hugo/content/portfolio/sitness.md

 {{< line_break >}}

+I wrote a script to allow the player to grab and rotate the main menu planet.
 I added haptics to the main menu scene so that the player could "feel" when they were touching the planet or an exercise location.
 I also added script to have the UI text orient itself suitably to still be readable to the player as they rotate the planet.
 I added a general scene change script to do the screen fade and scene changes.

 [GrabRotate.cs](https://github.com/vendorofdoom/vr-sitness-individual/blob/main/Sitness/Assets/Scripts/GrabRotate.cs)
 [MenuTextDirection.cs](https://github.com/vendorofdoom/vr-sitness-individual/blob/main/Sitness/Assets/Scripts/MenuTextDirection.cs)